BrowserWorks/Waterfox/parser/html/java/README.txt

 The makefile supports the following targets:

-sync_htmlparser:
-  Retrieves the HTML parser and Java to C++ translator sources from Mozilla's htmlparser repository.
-sync_javaparser:
-  Retrieves the javaparser sources from GitHub.
-sync:
-  Runs both sync_javaparser and sync_htmlparser.
 javaparser:
   Builds the javaparser library retrieved earlier by sync_javaparser.
 translator:
-  Runs the javaparser target and then builds the Java to C++ translator from sources retrieved earlier by sync_htmlparser.
+  Runs the javaparser target and then builds the Java to C++ translator from sources.
 libs:
   The default target.
 Alias for translator
 translate:
-  Runs the translator target and then translates the HTML parser sources retrieved by sync_htmlparser copying the Java sources to ../javasrc.
+  Runs the translator target and then translates the HTML parser sources and copys the parser impl java sources to ../javasrc.
-translate_from_snapshot:
+translate-javasrc:
   Runs the translator target and then translates the HTML parser sources stored in ../javasrc.
-named_characters:
+(Deprecated)
+named-characters:
   Generates data tables for named character tokenization.
-clean_javaparser:
+clean-javaparser:
   Removes the build products of the javaparser target.
-clean_htmlparser:
+clean-htmlparser:
   Removes the build products of the translator target.
 clean:
   Runs both clean_javaparser and clean_htmlparser.

 ## How to add an attribute

-# starting from the root of a mozilla-central checkout
+# starting from the root of a Waterfox checkout
-cd parser/html/java/
-make sync
-# now you have a clone of https://hg.mozilla.org/projects/htmlparser/ in parser/html/java/htmlparser/
-cd htmlparser/src/
+cd parser/html/java/htmlparser/src/
 $EDITOR nu/validator/htmlparser/impl/AttributeName.java
 # Search for the word "uncomment" and uncomment stuff according to the comments that talk about uncommenting
 # Duplicate the declaration a normal attribute (nothings special in SVG mode, etc.).
 Let's use "alt", since it's the first one.